 The management of wounds can pose major challenges for both patients and their caregivers.
 Benefitting from state-of-the-art technologies and specialized teams of wound care experts, patients at Florida Hospital not only receive superior treatment of their wounds, but also the underlying issues causing them.

-The clinic treats a variety of acute and chronic problems, from ulcers on the feet and legs caused by vascular insufficiencies and diabetes to complex wounds such as necrotizing fasciitis and soft tissue radionecrosis.
+We treat a variety of acute and chronic problems, from ulcers on the feet and legs caused by vascular insufficiencies and diabetes to complex wounds such as necrotizing fasciitis and soft tissue radionecrosis.

-- ongoing assessment
+- Ongoing assessment

-- patient education
+- Patient education

-- localized techniques including debridement and whirlpool therapy
+- Localized techniques including debridement and whirlpool therapy

-- hyperbaric oxygen therapy
+- Hyperbaric oxygen therapy